 Have pooch, will travel?
-Here are 65 stays across the Muddy counties that are all Fido-friendly from stunning stately homes to rural cottage staycations.
+You betcha!
+Here are 65 stays across the Muddy counties that are all Fido-friendly, from stunning stately homes to rural cottage staycations.

 BEDFORDSHIRE BERKSHIRE BUCKINGHAMSHIRE CAMBRIDGESHIRE CORNWALL DEVON ESSEX DORSET GLOUCESTERSHIRE HAMPSHIRE HERTFORDSHIRE ISLE OF WIGHT KENT LEICESTERSHIRE NORFOLK NORTHAMPTONSHIRE OXFORDSHIRE RUTLAND SUFFOLK SOMERSET SURREY SUSSEX WARWICKSHIRE WILTSHIRE WORCESTERSHIRE

 Did you know you can take your pooch to Le Manoir?
 Dog-friendly rooms at this iconic Oxfordshire institution come with bowls, a dog bed, doggie bin and bags plus an antler chew (natch).
 Although you can’t take your dog along to the two-Michelin-star-rated restaurant, there are plush “kennels” where you can leave Fido in comfort until you return.

 This traditional stone, 17th century inn-turned-gastro-pub is stylish and well-situated for lolloping Cotswolds walks.
 Despite blending its long history with elegant, modern luxury, The Maytime also welcomes muddy paws with open arms.
 Tuck into a pub classic or something fancier with your dog happily by your side, then retire to a dog-friendly, yet still-plush room.